micha-p/gumsolver/README.md

 	c=        Set propagated value (to be implemented)

-## Special syntax at the command line
+## Special commands during interaction

 Comments start with a hash-sign and last until end of line.
 It is possible to submit special directives following an exclamation mark.
-Usuanlly, the first letter is distinctive
+In most cases, the first letter is distinctive.

-	!ABSOLUTE  Switch to display absolute uncertainties (default) !RELATIVE  Switch to display relative uncertainties
+	!(A)BSOLUTE  	Switch to display absolute uncertainties (default) !(R)ELATIVE  	Switch to display relative uncertainties
-	!INCLUDE   Literal inclusion of the specified file (TODO) !PRINT	   Send the rest of the line to standard output !DUMP 	   Show content of network
+	!(I)NCLUDE   	Literal inclusion of the specified file (TODO) !(P)RINT	Send the rest of the line to standard output !(D)UMP 	Show content of network
+	!(T)ABLE     	Tabulate records (horizontally)
-	!CLONE     Clones given name from constraint with one segment less.
-Prototype-based inheritance (TODO) !TRACE 	   Trigger tracing on/ off (TODO)
+	!REC(O)RD	Print and save current state of connectors (vertically) !(C)LONE     	Clones a connector with one name segment less.
+Prototype-based inheritance (TODO) !(T)RACE   	Trigger tracing on/ off (TODO)
-    	!SAVE      Save onto stack (TODO)
-    	!LOAD      Load from stack (TODO)
+	!(V)VERSION   	Show version and other information
+	!(H)ELP	   	Show help
-	!QUIT	   Stop processing regardless of any following content
+	!(Q)UIT	   	Stop processing regardless of any following content

-## Theory

-There are two main types of objects: Connectors keep the values, a list of listeners and basically understand two signals for setting their values.
-Whenever they get such a signal from any informant, they inform all listeners except the informer whether they got a new value or they lost their value.

-Constraints understand these changes, ask for values, compute new ones, and propagate them to another connector.
-Probes are derived from constraints and just communicate with the user.

-The right part of any given equation is parsed into smaller expressions, which are converted to a connector attached to a constraint, which in turn is attaches itself to it's operands (other connectors or constants) during creation.
-In most cases, the symbol on the left part is an already known connector and therefore connected to the connector resulting from the expression via a unary constraint acting as a bidirectional pipe.
+## Fields and Records in horizontal and vertical modes

+Input is divided into records separated as fields.
+It might be provided vertically while feeding line after line (with or without prompt) or horizontally in table style.
+By default, output is formatted alike, but it is possible to trigger the tabulated output of records in vertical mode and the record based output in horizontal mode (TODO).

+The current state of connectors might be recorded either by explicitely starting a new record or at any line ending in table mode.
+Fields within table records might be interpreted as statements with predefined left side.
+Moreover, full statements are not restricted to the header line but might occur within the table as well.
+On the other hand in vertical modes several statements might be combined at one line when separated by field delimiters (TODO).

+Backreferences to previous records are a powerful feature for studying simulations.
+They consist of a symbol name and an index, denoted by an underscore followed by a valid record number.

 ## Present Limitations

-Declaration of variables might be neccessary before assignment
+Bad ordering of symbols.

 Constant values within formulas are fixed without any uncertainties.
 Otherwise use variables.

-a=b+c+d will not resolve into all directions as it is converted to subexpressions with binary operators: a = (a+b)+c

 s=a*a will not resolve into all directions, the reason is given as an excercise.

 ## Future Improvements

+Consistent use of global variables.
 Formal description of the grammar, as well as a clean parser instead of nested regular expressions.
 Group of samples v=x1,x2,x3,...,xn.
 Tablemode considering columns as arrays of values.
+Compute means and uncertainties of a range of records or all records (star) or a SQL-like query.

 ## Licence